-Assemble the regulator adjustment fixture, and the regulator to be adjusted, as shown in the accompanying illustration.
+Assemble the regulator adjustment fixture, and then the regulator to be adjusted, as shown in the accompanying illustration.

-- 1. Leak test joints between high pressure cylinder regulator and the dump valve.
+- 1. Leak test joints between the high pressure cylinder regulator and the dump valve.
 Joints must be leak free before proceeding. - 2.
-Close the on/off valve and the Dump valve. - 3.
+Close the On/Off valve, and then the Dump Valve. - 3.
 Slightly open the high pressure cylinder valve. - 4.
 Set the high pressure regulator above the desired set point for the Pressure Building setpoint. - 5.
-Slowly open the on/off valve and observe the downstream pressure gauge.
+Slowly open the On/Off valve and observe the downstream pressure gauge.

 - 6. When the regulator under test closes, the P.B. set point may be read on the downstream pressure gauge. - 7.
-Close the on/off valve and open the Dump valve. - 8.
+Close the On/Off valve and open the Dump Valve. - 8.
 To reset the regulator, loosen the lock nut on the adjusting screw.
-Raise the set point by turning the adjusting screw clockwise; lower the setpoint by turning the screw counter clockwise.
-After adjustment, repeat steps 5 and 6 to check the setting before reinstalling the regulator on the liquid container. - 2 For units in C02 service, see caution for releasing pressure at the beginning of the Maintenance Section.
+Raise the set point by turning the adjusting screw clockwise; lower the setpoint by turning the screw counterclockwise.
+After adjustment, repeat steps 5 & 6 to check the setting before reinstalling the regulator on the liquid container.

+For units in CO2 service, see caution for releasing pressure at the beginning of the Maintenance Section.

-The regulator has directional gas flow.
-The arrow on the regulator body must put in the direction indicated in the Bench Adjustment Fixture illustration.
+NOTE: The regulator has directional gas flow.
+The arrow on the regulator body must point in direction indicated in the Bench Adjustment Fixture illustration.